ozzy80085/linux-notes/c-notes.md

 ## why is the second word of a variable capitalized?

 its called camelcase since variable names cant have spaces in them we use camelcase to improve text readability howOld is easier to read then howold

+## why is the printf statement printing on the same line
+because printf doesn't automatically add a newline character you can add a newline character with \n

+    printf("Hello World!\n");